 UW Extended Campus social channels–Facebook, Instagram, LinkedIn, and Twitter–are primarily

-managed through the Marketing department. if you have questions about how your program
+managed through the Marketing department.
+Contact us if you have questions about how your program

 can use social media, or would like to explore using a new platform.
 We are happy to help.

 If you’d like to connect with a particular UW Extended Campus program on social media you can find

 them in our directory.

 It’s important to understand that social media channels are varied, and can be used to serve different

 purposes.
 Keep in mind that having a profile on every platform is not necessary.
 We can help you choose

 the 1-3 platforms that are the best match for your program and goals.

 Here are a few more tips for starting and maintaining a successful social media account for UW Extended

 Marketing will help you research your potential audience before creating any social media pages.
 Just